What is a Trigger Point?

-What is Neuromuscular Therapy and How Is It Applied?
+What is Neuromuscular Therapy and How Does it Work?

 The goal of NMT is to help you get well, not to keep you coming for treatments forever.
-The initil examination and therapy session lasts one hour.
-Each succeesing therapy session lasts approximately one hour.
-Longstanding problems do not clear up overnight, but they do respond very well to consistency in a therapy program.
-The duration of the total therapeutic program depends on:
+The initial examination and NMT session lasts about one hour.
+Though long-standing problems may not clear up overnight or in a single session, they do respond well to a consistent therapy program.
+The duration of the therapy program depends on:

 - How much damage has been done